Keysight/infragraph/docs/src/annotate.md

 ### Additional Data
 Some examples of additional data are:
   - AI data such as:
     - ranks
     - communication groups
   - Configuration data such as:
     - network interface card settings
     - device addresses
     - device routing tables

 The following code examples demonstrates how to use the `query_graph` API in conjunction with the `annotate_graph` API to extend the graph with additional user specific data.

 ## Adding `rank` data
-In the [Getting Started](create.md) example, the device `Server` has a specific number of `npu` components.
+In the [Getting Started](create.md) example, the instances of the `Server` device were created with the name of `host` and each instance having a specific number of components with a name of `npu`.

-The following code demonstrates adding a `rank` attribute to every node that is of type `NPU`.
+The following code demonstrates adding a `rank` attribute to every `host` instance that has a component with the name of `npu`.
 <details open>
-<summary><strong>Add a rank to each npu</strong></summary>
+<summary><strong>Add a rank to each host npu</strong></summary>
 ```python
 {% include-markdown "../../src/tests/test_rank_annotations.py" %}
 ```
 </details>

 ## Adding `ipaddress` data
-In the [Getting Started](create.md) example the instances of the `Server` device were created with the name of `host`.
+In the [Getting Started](create.md) example, the instances of the `Server` device were created with the name of `host` and each instance having a specific number of components with a name of `nic`.

-The following code demonstrates how to add an `ipaddress` attribute to every node that is an instance of `host`.
+The following code demonstrates adding an `ipaddress` attribute to every `host` instance that has a component with the name of `nic`.
 <details open>
-<summary><strong>Add an ipaddress to each host</strong></summary>
+<summary><strong>Add an ipaddress to each host nic</strong></summary>
 ```python
 {% include-markdown "../../src/tests/test_ipaddress_annotations.py" %}
 ```